 Compensation for other costs

 Travel expenses to the nearest care provider offering the necessary care are compensable.
-When the insurance company issues a payment commitment, for example for surgery to be carried out by a certain care provider, the travel expenses to this care provider will be compensable.
+When the insurance company issues a payment commitment, such as for a surgery to be carried out by a certain care provider, the travel expenses to this care provider are covered.

-Compensable travel expenses can arise, for example, when, due to the long distance, the injured person must arrive at the location of the care provider a day before the treatment.
+Compensable travel expenses can arise, for example, when, due to the long distance, the employee must arrive at the location of the care provider a day before treatment.

-Compensation is paid for the travel and accommodation expenses incurred by an escort if the escort was necessary during the journey.
+Compensation is paid for the travel and accommodation expenses incurred by an escort if an escort was necessary during the journey.

 The Workers’ Compensation Act providers for three care allowance categories.
 The description of the injury or illness determines the allowance category.

-Care allowance is, however, not paid for a period during which the injured person is treated in a hospital or other institution.
+Care allowance is, however, not paid for a period during which the employee is treated in a hospital or other institution.